 The pool is in the lower level, accessed by stair or elevator.
 Next to the pool is a fitness center and bathroom.
 Yes, there are towels for the pool area, right in the pool.
 There is not a lifeguard on duty.
 The pool area is very warm, so if you are planning on sitting, dress with less is all I can say!
 There are reclining chairs and regular chairs, so you can just lounge.

 We stayed on the 7th floor, where the atrium is.
 I have to tell you the atrium is amazing as it is so light and pretty.

-There are rooms all around the atrium so ‘shhh’ I had to remind my kids about others, lol!
+There are rooms all around the atrium so ‘shhh’ I had to remind my kids of others, lol!
 Photo-worthy area and the floor I would personally request to stay on.

 We loved our room because 4 in a room is usually a Jam Session, but we had a roll out sofa sleeper, and 2 Queen Beds, so everyone had some space.
 The showers were CLEAN, the carpet is clean and the beds were marked as Clean with tags letting you know everything was fresh (Nona is on top of it )